 Spend an afternoon making your favorite cookies ... you'll have a scrumptious treat to brighten your day, and bonus: your whole house will smell amazing.
 If you're feeling generous, you could even bake enough to share with your friends or neighbors.

 30. Catch Up on Oscar-Nominated Movies

 January is typically when Oscar nominations come out (although it's a little later this year), and there's no better time to catch up on all the must see movies.
-If you're especially into movies, make sure to grab a free printable Oscar Ballot (nominations come out in March this year) ... it's sure to make watching the Academy Awards ceremony extra fun!
+If you're especially into movies, make sure to grab a free printable Oscar Ballot (nominations come out in January this year) and these Oscars Bingo Cards ... they're sure to make watching the Academy Awards ceremony extra fun!

 31. Spend an Hour Coloring

 If you haven't jumped on the adult coloring bandwagon yet, what are you waiting?
 It's a truly relaxing hobby that pretty much anyone will enjoy (even my father-in-law is hooked).
 Once you've finished your masterpiece, check out these 10 Easy Ways to Use Coloring Pages for some fun + easy ideas for showing off your hard work.

 32. Warm Up with Your Favorite Homemade Chili

 Craving comfort food?
 You can't go wrong with bowl of steaming hot chili!
 Here are some scrumptious recipes for you to try this winter:

 - Classic Vegetarian Chili - The BEST veggie chili!
 So hearty and packed with healthy ingredients.